GustavEikaas/easy-dotnet.nvim/README.md

       },
       -- choose which picker to use with the plugin
       -- possible values are "telescope" | "fzf" | "basic"
+      -- if no picker is specified, the plugin will determine -- the available one automatically with this priority:
+      -- telescope -> fzf -> basic
       picker = "telescope"
     })